11 min read

 }

 Always name your indexes explicitly using the second parameter.
-Laravel auto-generates names, but they're often too long and cryptic.
+Laravel auto-generates names, but they're often too long and get truncated at MySQL's 64-character limit.
 I use a convention: idx_tablename_columns.

 Full-Text Indexes for Search

 For search functionality, regular indexes don't cut it.
-Use full-text indexes:
+Laravel has had native full-text index support since version 9, so you don't need raw SQL:

 Schema::create('articles', function (Blueprint $table) {